chevereto/docker/README.md

 ## Note

-**Do not publish** the generated image to a public access registry as it contains your licensed installation files (including your key).
+**Do not publish** the generated image to a public registry as the Chevereto License restricts re-distribution rights.

-🧐 Handle it with care or your license details could be stolen.
+## Requirements

+* docker compose >= 2.0

 ## Documentation